haduigon/test-task-lisapet/README.md

 # Reflection

 It was an interesting task for me, which forced me to reconsider my approach to a lot of things and required a significant amount of time.
 I avoided using the Redux state manager due to the size of the app.
 This was probably a mistake if a decision is made to expand this app in the future.
 I decided to have only one entry point: the InputGroup, which is the main component that takes parameters; all other components are used inside InputGroup.
-If you want to, you can pass nothing to the component—it should still work, as every prop is optional.
+If you want to feel free, you can pass nothing to the component—it should still work, as every prop is optional.
 I also tried to minimize the number of props, but I am not sure if I managed to do it effectively.
 I am open to improvement, so feel free to give me your feedback.